ansible/awx/docs/docsite/rst/administration/instances.rst

 Prerequisites
 --------------

-- |rhel| (RHEL) operating system.
-Bring a machine online with a compatible Red Hat family OS (e.g. RHEL 8 and 9).
+- |rhel| (RHEL) or Debian operating system.
+Bring a machine online with a compatible Red Hat family OS (e.g. RHEL 8 and 9) or Debian 11.
 This machines require a static IP, or a resolvable DNS hostname that the AWX cluster can access.
 If the ``listener_port`` is defined, the machine will also need an available open port on which to establish inbound TCP connections (e.g. 27199).

   In general, the more CPU cores and memory the machine has, the more jobs that can be scheduled to run on that machine at once.
 See :ref:`ug_job_concurrency` for more information on capacity.